 With Linda’s sister in hospital, recovering from her knee replacement surgery, Linda spent the entire day at the hospital.
 I spent some time playing with 17-month-old Alex.
 As part of my caring for him, I took him for a long walk: me walking, Alex in his pushchair.

 A great curse in sunny South Africa is a corrupt and incompetent government.
 Electricity production and distribution are through the bankrupt Eskom, the electrical power utility.
-Due to a lack of maintenance, they need to shut the power.
+Due to a lack of maintenance, they need to shut down the power.
 It is complicated; they have various stages; each stage has additional shutdowns in 2.5-hour increments.
 Stage 1 and 2 have one shut down for the southern suburb of Tokai in Cape Town, where Linda’s sister lives.
 Each suburb or region throughout the country is on a different schedule!
 Where my sister lives in Montagu, stage one has no shutdown, and stage 2 is a single shutdown.
 Stages go all the way to Stage 8, in Montagu power is cut three times in the day, and the same for Tokai.
 How does anyone keep track?

 While at Linda’s sister’s house, we do not watch TV.
-The only entertainment is to read the news on our iPads if there is available electricity, and therefore Wi-Fi.
+The only entertainment is to read the news on our iPads if there is electricity available, and therefore Wi-Fi.
 One other issue is that when power is cut, it is critically important to unplug all electronic devices.
 If left plugged in, when the power comes back on, there is a power surge that burns out electronic device printed circuit boards.
 Then too, we read lots of books.

 Friday, March 13, 2020

 The highlight of the day was my opportunity to attend a dinner with Rondebosch Old Boys.
 Several hundred attend this event with 12 from our 1963 graduating year.
 It is held at an exclusive Kelvin Grove club in Newlands, a southern suburb of Cape Town, close to where we attended junior and high school.
-The fee of R475 ($30) covers the 3-course meal and drinks, wine and beer only.
+The fee of R475 ($30) covers a 3-course meal and drinks, wine and beer only.
 If you want hard liquor, you pay for it separately.
 As a side note, for many years, Rondebosch would not hold the event at this club because, in the early days, Jewish people were not allowed to join this club, or attend functions at this club!
 That bigoted policy got rescinded many years ago.

 Growing up in racist South Africa with its apartheid policies creates interesting but sad stories.
 The newly appointed principal of Rondebosch Preparatory School is a non-white gentleman.
 Ian Ryan told of being raised at previously disadvantaged schools, and the struggle to get a good education.
 He did say that the most challenging position as a principal that he held was at the previous girl’s junior school.
 He said that if you thought teaching boys was a challenge, try teaching girls who tend to be more intense about their studies.